omise/card.js/README.md

 Custom Integration
 ------------------

-The custom integration allows you to attach `card.js button behaviour` into your own custom button, these steps are as follows:
+The custom integration allows you to attach `card.js button behaviour` into your own custom button, these are the steps to follow:

-- Include the **card.js** from Omise CDN to your checkout page
+- Include **card.js** from Omise CDN to your checkout page.
-- Use `OmiseCard.configure` to configuring your credential or/and your checkout information such as amount or publicKey
+- Use `OmiseCard.configure` to configure your credentials (public Key) and your checkout information such as amount.
-- Then, use `OmiseCard.configureButton` to configuring the `card.js button behaviour` that you want to attach it to your button.
-First argunment is for `button name` that reference to `id` or `class` attribute of button
+- Then use `OmiseCard.configureButton` to configure `card.js button behaviour` that you want to attach it to your button.
+First argunment is for `button name` that references the target `id` or `class` attribute of button
-- After that, call `OmiseCard.attach()` method in the buttom of the page to attach all of your config to button elements in your checkout page
+- After that, call `OmiseCard.attach()` method in the end of the page to attach all of your config to button elements in your checkout page.

-Here is an example for custom integration with Card.js
+#### Example for custom integration with Card.js

 ```html
 <html>